bobbymaher/EveryMedia/README.md

  as the migrations container needs composer to be done. [@todo] make this flow more cleaner

-# developing
+# Developing

 - `npm install`
 - changing css ? `npm run dev`

-# credits / tools used
+# Credits / tools used
     - docker
     - php8
     - mysql8